enekoisid/notes/transcoderms notes/jira_description_en.md

 - Makes it easier for clients to consume and interpret errors.

 ## Recommendation
-It is recommended to combine the above options to achieve robust, consistent, and maintainable error handling.
-Specifically:
+It is recommended to combine the above options for robust, consistent, and maintainable error handling.
+In particular:
 - Implement global middleware to capture and manage errors.
 - Use custom exceptions for relevant business cases.
 - Standardize error responses in JSON format.
 - Always return appropriate HTTP status codes based on the operation result.
+- Explicitly handle the `-1` return value from `PostCommand` to ensure correct flow for non-cancel commands.
+- Choose a consistent error handling strategy:
+    - Use custom exceptions and middleware for centralized error handling and standardized response formatting.
+    - Return HTTP status codes directly for simplicity in straightforward cases.